 Router and firewall

 Routers forward the data packages between the home network and the internet.
 Firewalls or firewall functions integrated in routers will review the data packages according to many different criteria.
 The performance capacity of routers and the firewalls should be so that the forwarding functions cannot reduce the data rate.
-There are many devices that will reach less than 100 Mbit/s for forwarding between the home network and the internet.
+There are many devices that will reach less than 100 Mbps for forwarding between the home network and the internet.
 This limitation should be listed in the technical documentation for the devices under the term "WAN-to-LAN Throughput".
 However, this is not always the case.
 A list of router performance limits can also be found online, under the term of "Router Throughput".

 Powerline